osmphp-archived/framework-docs/mustache-templates.md

 ## Delayed Template Loading

 The example above renders Mustache templates into the page source.
-It is even better to load Mustache templates after the page is loaded using AJAX.
-However, it's more work:
+It is even better to load Mustache templates after the page is loaded using AJAX:

-1. In shell, create a new route which will handle dynamic loading of a template:
+1. In shell, create a new Mustache template which will handle dynamic loading of a template:

-        osm create:route GET /templates/my-ajax-template

-2. Edit the generated route definition in `{module_path}/config/{area}/routes.php`.
-Remove a hint that the route renders JSON and add that it is public:

-        'GET /templates/my-ajax-template' => [
-            'class' => Frontend::class,
-            'method' => 'myAjaxTemplate',
-            'public' => true,
-        ],

-3. In the generated controller method, return a server-side view rendering the Mustache template, it will automatically render into the response:

-        public function myAjaxTemplate() {
-            return View::new(['template' => '{module}.my_template_2']);
-        }
+        osm create:mustache my-ajax-template

-4. Add Blade template `{module_path}/{area}/views/my_template_2.blade.php` rendering the Mustache template:
+2. Edit generated Blade template `{module_path}/{area}/views/my-ajax-template.blade.php` rendering the Mustache template:

         <div>@{{ placeholder }}</div>
         <script>